arvindr9/competitive-programming/Contests/contest-reflections.md

 Upsolving SERC 21

 E: Tried implementing the 1D version.
-Struggled with indexing, and later realized a wrong assumption, as I can only use the segtree for j s.t.
-1 <= j <= i - 2 when computing dp[i]
-G, K, M: bricked thinking about it, Jeffrey told me later how to do G and a high level hint for K (look at the smallest and second smallest leaf)
+Struggled with indexing, and later realized I had a wrong assumption, as I can only use the segtree for j s.t.
+1 <= j <= i - 2 when computing dp[i].
+Spent too long on this problem (AC after 2 hr 30 min) G, K, M: bricked thinking about it, Jeffrey told me later how to do G and a high level hint for K (look at the smallest and second smallest leaf)

 ## Tue Dec 7